 How to choose the right interior designer

-Choosing the right interior designer can be a daunting process, especially if you have so many reviews and recommendations from friends and family.
+Choosing the best interior designer in Singapore can be a daunting process, especially if you have so many reviews and recommendations from friends and family.
 Aside from style, there are other factors that need to be considered when it comes to making your choice.

 One such factor is accreditation.
 You can simply perform an online search to check if the interior design company is CaseTrust or RCMA-certified.

 A company that is CaseTrust certified signifies that it has good sales practices and ethics, with full accountability for the listed deliverables, fee refund policies, a well-trained and experienced team, in every project.
 RMCA-listed companies ensure that their customers’ deposits are safeguarded from closure or liquidation of the company.
 Being ISO-certified provides customers with assurance in quality and consistency of work.

 Another important consideration is the style of your interior design company.
 As different interior designers have different strengths and tastes, it is paramount to choose one that shares the same taste as you, so that they can better understand your needs.
 One tip is to always take a look at the portfolios of your designer and try not to ask them to do something vastly different from what they are comfortable with.